sameerasw/zen-themes/TransparentZen/README.md

      ![CleanShot 2025-05-03 at 5  20 16](https://github.com/user-attachments/assets/7302f58c-ff66-40a7-9b38-2b5adc456772)

 8. `"no tab screen background image"` - Allows you to add a custom background image or a logo for the boring screen when no tabs are opened or active.
-Better to use local images to reduce loading delay and when changing the image, use the full css url() selector with the link [`url('example.com/1.png')`].
-For Windows, `file:///` prefix might be necessary `url('file:///C:/Users/Moham/Pictures/topography-black.jpeg')`
+Better to use local images to reduce loading delay and when changing the image, use the full css url() selector with the link `url('example.com/1.png')`.
+For Windows, `file:///` prefix might be necessary `url('file:///C:/Users/mom/Pictures/topography-black.jpeg')` for example.
    - You can customize the image size, opacity too.
    - You can also grayscale the image and make it flip the color in light theme as well.
    - For flipping colors, better to use a white png icon.

    ![CleanShot 2025-05-11 at 5  43 50@2x](https://github.com/user-attachments/assets/0348f3d3-f4ca-4245-98ae-5c44d15e596e)